rsms/node-imagemagick/README.md

 # node-imagemagick

+**This is an old version.
+Please see [@yourdeveloper/node-imagemagick](https://github.com/yourdeveloper/node-imagemagick) for the currently maintained version**

 [Imagemagick](http://www.imagemagick.org/) module for [Node](http://nodejs.org/).

 > Note: This code has been unmaintained for a long time.
-Please consider using the [gm module](https://github.com/aheckmann/gm) instead.
+Please consider using the [gm](https://github.com/aheckmann/gm) module instead.

 You can install this module using [npm](http://github.com/isaacs/npm):